MESH-Research/linked-open-profiles/README.md

 # ORCID Data Block 2

 This is a WordPress plugin for displaying data from the public scope of multiple ORCID profiles on pages, posts, and sites in WordPress.
 It's a successor to
-ORCID Data Block.
+[ORCID Data Block](https://github.com/MESH-Research/orcid-data-block).
 It does not require an ORCID account.
 The only requirement is a [valid 16-digit ORCID iD](https://support.orcid.org/hc/en-us/articles/360006897674-Structure-of-the-ORCID-Identifier).

-This plugin is a successor to [ORCID Data Block](https://github.com/MESH-Research/orcid-data-block).

 This work is funded by the [ORCID Global Participation Fund](https://info.orcid.org/global-participation-fund-announces-fourth-round-of-awardees/).